Convergence of Regret Matching in Potential Games and Constrained Optimization: Future research

 \section{Future research}

 Our paper sheds new light on the convergence properties of regret matching($^+$) in constrained optimization problems in general, and potential games in particular.
-We showed that alternating $\RMplus$ is a sound and fast first-order optimizer; on the flip side, $\RM$ can be exponentially slow even in two-player identical-interest games.
+We showed that $\RMplus$ is a sound and fast first-order optimizer; on the flip side, $\RM$ can be exponentially slow even in two-player identical-interest games.

 Several interesting questions remain open.
-Does \emph{simultaneous} $\RMplus$ always achieve fast convergence?
-Our current approach can only handle symmetric potential games (\Cref{cor:sympot}), in which case the analysis reduces to polynomial optimization over a single simplex.
-It would also be interesting to understand whether alternating $\RMplus$ can experience $\Omega(\sqrt{T})$ regret in potential games; this is known to be the case in zero-sum games~\citep{Farina23:Regret}, but remains unclear for the class of potential games.
-In light of~\Cref{theorem:altern-RM+}, any improvement over the $\sqrt{T}$ barrier would automatically translate into a faster convergence rate to Nash equilibria.
+It would be interesting to understand whether $\RMplus$, with or without alternation, can experience $\Omega(\sqrt{T})$ regret in potential games; this is known to be the case in zero-sum games~\citep{Farina23:Regret}, but remains unclear for the class of potential games.
+In light of our results, any improvement over the $\sqrt{T}$ barrier would automatically translate into a faster convergence rate to Nash equilibria.
+Moreover, we have worked exclusively in the full feedback setting; extending our results under stochastic or bandit feedback would be a natural next step.
 Finally, does $\RM$ asymptotically converge even under alternating updates?